 Evan was also surrounded by top-rate personal injury lawyers his entire life.
 In addition to his father, Evan had several uncles and cousins who dedicated the great majority of their careers to seeking justice for those injured by someone else’s negligence.

-Evan was drawn to personal injury and real estate at a young age.
+Evan was drawn to real estate and personal injury at a young age.
 And as the older members in Evan’s family began to pass away, Evan became very interested in probate and estate planning.
 Evan witnessed and experienced a lot of heartache and sorrow as family members passed, and there were many.
 But what unfolded shortly after each family member passed taught Evan valuable lessons about probate and estate planning.

 The family members who had taken the time to plan for their incapacity and death with comprehensive estate planning, generally left minimal drama for their surviving family members.
 With trusts, there wasn’t even a need for probate.
 But for those who did not have adequate planning in place, or did not have any planning at all, left a wake of drama, which sometimes included protracted and expensive probate litigation.
 Most importantly, as Evan saw it, those situations caused irreversible harm to the family.